DOL-003/dol-003-web/app/views/compendium/content/sticks/thumbsticks.md

 Thumbsticks from certain other Nintendo controllers are compatible with GCC stickboxes, and some players even prefer the alternate feel they have.

-- Wii Nunchuck sticks
+- **Wii Nunchuck sticks** fit in a GCC, but are taller than standard GCC sticks and have a slightly different rubber cap design.
-- Wii Classic Controller sticks
+- **Wii Classic Controller sticks** fit in a GCC and have the same rubber cap design as nunchuck sticks.
-- Resin sticks
+- **Resin sticks** are available in many varieties, from OEM profile to custom shapes like Spicy Sticks, which are often recommended for players who prefer a grippier surface.
+Resin sticks are made with and without OEM-like rubber caps.

-### Bad options
+### Sticks to avoid

 Many online retailers sell knockoff GCC thumbsticks, which are typically very cheaply made and ill-fitting, and often don't last more than a few weeks with regular use.
 These sticks are usually made to look very similar to OEM ones, so always be sure you're getting actual OEM or hand-casted resin before purchasing.